| Major John Davenport

 garrison in Corfu under the British Protectorate.

-Ida Néa was born the following year and baptised
+Their daughter Ida Néa was born the following

-in the Garrison chapel of St George in September
+year and baptised in the Garrison chapel of St

 The family